 While the original sharding model with shard chains and a beacon chain has proven to be very useful, it does have inevitable hiccups.
-For example, the fork choice rule needs to be executed separately in each chain, and the fork choice rule in the shard and the beacon chains must be built differently and then tested independently.
+For example, the fork choice rule needs to be executed separately in each chain, and the fork choice rule in the shard and the beacon chains must be built differently and tested independently.

-The NEAR platform is designed to efficiently store different digital assets, like tokens bridged from different chains or created on top of the NEAR Platform.
+The NEAR platform is designed to efficiently store different digital assets, like tokens bridged from other chains or created on top of the NEAR Platform.
 Stablecoins are found to be particularly useful for transacting on the network.
 Thirdly, unique digital assets, also referred to as Non Fungible Tokens (NFTs), ranging from in-game collectibles to representations of real-world asset ownership, can be stored and moved using the platform.

 Besides all these different options, the platform also has a fundamental native asset for the NEAR ecosystem.
-The NEAR token, as it is called, is similar to Ether and can be used to pay, run validation nodes, to stake and for governance processes.
+The NEAR token, as it is called, is similar to Ether and can be used to pay, run validation nodes, to stake, and for governance processes.

 More Information & Sources

 - NEAR Github